r-fukutoku/ML410_Project4/index.md

 # Concepts and Applications of Multiple Boosting and LightGBM

 ### LightGBM
-LightGBM is a fast, distributed, high-performance gradient boosting framework based on decision tree algorithm.
-It is used for ranking, classification and many other machine learning tasks.
+LightGBM is a fast, powerful, high-performance gradient boosting framework based on decision tree algorithm.
+It is used for ranking, classification, and many other machine learning tasks.

 While other algorithms trees grow horizontally, LightGBM algorithm grows vertically meaning it grows leaf-wise and other algorithms grow level-wise.
 LightGBM chooses the leaf with large loss to grow.
 It can lower down more loss than a level wise algorithm when growing the same leaf.